LucyMaber/LucyMaber/README.md

 ### 🔭 I’m currently working on:
 - BBC Video On Demand Plugin to analyze trans-related media content.
 - A fact-checking platform for articles and media, aligned with global standards.
-- A gamified tool to evaluate transphobic articles through community ratings.
 - Transmedia web crawlers for identifying transphobic dog whistles in mainstream media.
 - Pirate Party UK website to support digital engagement and transparency for the party's mission and goals.